Charrette

 The word charrette may refer to any collaborative process by which a group of designers draft a solution to a design problem, and in a broader sense can be applied to the development of public policy through dialogue between decision-makers and stakeholders.

 In a design setting, whilst the structure of a charrette depends on the problem and individuals in the group, charrettes often take place in multiple sessions in which the group divides into sub-groups.
 Each sub-group then presents its work to the full group as material for further dialogue.
 Such charrettes serve as a way of quickly generating a design solution while integrating the aptitudes and interests of a diverse group of people.
 The general idea of a charrette is to create an innovative atmosphere in which a diverse group of stakeholders can collaborate to "generate visions for the future".

+The term was introduced to many in the Northeast US by a popular art and architecture supply store chain Charrette (1969–2009).

 Origin

-The word charrette is French for "cart" or "chariot."
+The word charrette is French for 'cart' or 'chariot'.
 Its use in the sense of design and planning arose in the 19th century at the École des Beaux-Arts in Paris, where it was not unusual at the end of a term for teams of student architects to work right up until a deadline, when a charrette would be wheeled among them to collect up their scale models and other work for review.
-The furious continuation of their work to apply the finishing touches came to be referred to as working en charrette, "in the cart." Émile Zola depicted such a scene of feverish activity, a nuit de charrette or "charrette night," in L'Œuvre (serialized 1885, published 1886), his fictionalized account of his friendship with Paul Cézanne.
+The furious continuation of their work to apply the finishing touches came to be referred to as working en charrette 'in the cart'. Émile Zola depicted such a scene of feverish activity, a nuit de charrette 'charrette night', in L'Œuvre (serialized 1885, published 1886), his fictionalized account of his friendship with Paul Cézanne.
 The term evolved into the current design-related usage in conjunction with working right up until a deadline.

+Term ambiguity

+The word charrette is commonly used to refer to any collaborative process by which a group of designers drafts a solution to a design problem, and in a broader sense, can be applied to the development of public policy through dialogue between decision-makers and stakeholders.
+In a design setting, whilst the structure of a charrette depends on the problem and individuals in the group, charrettes often take place in multiple sessions in which the group divides into sub-groups.
+Each sub-group then presents its work to the full group as material for further dialogue.
+Such charrettes serve as a way of quickly generating a design solution while integrating the aptitudes and interests of a diverse group of people.
+The general idea of a charrette is to create an innovative atmosphere in which a diverse group of stakeholders can collaborate to "generate visions for the future".